-LEA Goa ls Addressed: techn ology is inte egrated em that fully ensures I into both the onal program.
-Strategy #1: Technology a Achievement and Student Start End Title Description The West Branch Area School District has made strides in the area of technology integration.
-Most teachers are integrating technology into the learning environment 9/1/2016 9/30/2020 Technology Integra albeit at varying levels and degrees of complexity.
+LEA Goal s Addressed: techno ology is inte egrated em that fully ensures I into both the onal program.
+Strategy #1: Technology and Student Achievement Start End Title Description The West Branch Area School District has made strides in the area of technology integration.
+Most teachers are integrating technology into the learning 9/1/2017 9/30/2021 Technology Integration environment albeit at varying levels and degrees of complexity.
 The District needs to continue to pursue technology integration at the classroom level with an effort toward increasing the frequency and rigor of use.
-Person Respo Principals / Technology Co SH 5.0 S 5 EP 80 Provider District Technology Staff - Type School Entity App.
-No Knowledge Technology Academy: various technology tools, applications, and strategies designed for instruction, assessment, intervention and management Supportive Research Те Technology Integration / Student Motivation Por classroom teachers, school counselors and education specialists: Increases the educator's teaching skills based on research on effective practice, with attention given to interventions for struggling students.
-Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision-making.
-For school and district Provides leaders with the ab pility to access and use appropriate e data to inforr n decision-making.
+Person Respon Principals / Technology Coad SH 5.0 S 5 EP 80 Provider District Technology Sta ff Type School Entity App.
+No assessment, intervention and management